-As it’s such a popular resort town, there’s no shortage of things to do in Benidorm, whether you want to enjoy the great outdoors, visit attractions and monuments, or spend your days at some of Spain’s top theme parks.
+As it’s such a popular resort town in Costa Blanca, there’s no shortage of things to do in Benidorm, whether you want to enjoy the great outdoors, visit attractions and monuments, or spend your days at some of Spain’s top theme parks.

 Here’s a round-up of the best things to do in Benidorm, most of which absolutely cannot be missed on a visit to this bright city!